 - A mirror is a great option to place in front of baby.
 You can place it directly on the floor or right in front of their faces.
 Who doesn’t love to look at a cute baby?
 They love to look at themselves too!
 My baby would do tummy time with toys or something interesting out in front of your him.
 As your baby starts to get older you can get your baby’s arms are under them to help them work on building that upper body strength.

 - Contrasting objects are great for babies.
 There eyesight is still developing so contrasting objects are perfect for them.
 We opted for contrast cards.
-There is the DIY version or save yourself some time and stop by my shop to get a pre-made set!
-The picture above shows some of my contrast cards from the shop that I put on a piece of cardboard.
-It worked awesome!
+Check out the DIY version .

 - My favorite is getting down on the floor with your baby.
 Your newborn loves you and loves to be near you and look at your face.
 Get down and help them not make tummy time so miserable!

 At minimum be sure that tummy time is done for 1-2 minutes after every nap, diaper change, and feeding.

 There is never too much tummy time.
 Continue to work to incorporate it into other aspects of the day!

 Supervision with tummy time is a must and should be done with an awake baby.